 As well as the potential for anaemia, bleeding patients have various reasons to be coagulopathic, both primarily, i.e. if a coagulopathy is the cause of bleeding in the first place and secondarily - for example due to inflammation from trauma; hypothermia ('lethal triad' of hypothermia, acidaemia and coagulopathy); clotting factor consumption; and dilutional coagulopathy from resuscitative fluid already administered.
-'Haemostatic resuscitation' describes the aggressive early use of packed red blood cells and clotting products, a practice which is increasingly preferred in human patients as a way of restoring, or at least minimising impact on, oxygen-carrying capacity and coagulation status while improving intravascular volume.
+'Haemostatic resuscitation' describes the aggressive early use of packed red blood cells and clotting products, a practice which is increasingly preferred in human patients as a way of restoring, or at least minimising impact on, oxygen-carrying capacity and coagulopathy.
+They also do not provide any oxygen-carrying capacity.
+The same is true of synthetic colloids which in addition may also actually cause a dose-dependent coagulopathy by additional mechanisms.
 However lack of resources means that this approach is unlikely to be realistic in most veterinary environments in which avoiding both synthetic colloid use if possible and overzealous crystalloid administration may be sensible.